Different Types of Mutual Funds in India

 3. High-risk funds:

-These types of funds are suitable for an aggressive type of investor who is willing to take high risks and looking to create a long-term portfolio to build wealth.
-You can expect 15%, or sometimes even 20% returns in such funds.
+These funds are suitable for an aggressive investor willing to take high risks and looking to create a long-term portfolio to build wealth.
+You can expect 15%, or sometimes even 20%, returns in such funds.

 Modes of Investment in Mutual Funds: